 - Overripe banana

-- Peel the banana and place it into the open jar.
+- Peel the banana and place it in an uncapped jar outside.

-- Cover the mouth of the jar with the paper towel and secure the paper with the rubber band.
+- Secure the paper towel with a rubber band.

 - Using the magnifying glass, try to observe fruit flies and see if you can identify the males and females.

 - Keeping the paper towel secure, observe the fruit flies every day for at least ten days using the magnifying glass.

 At first, you might notice tiny white wet specks on the banana surface.
 These are the eggs that the fruit flies laid.
 After a couple days, you should notice little white wormlike creatures on the surface of the banana.
 Since fruit flies are still flies, these cute little white worms are called maggots.
 These maggots keep themselves busy eating tunnels through the banana all day and night.
 Four or five days later, the maggots will attach themselves to the inside wall of the jar, forming structures that look like large rice grains, which darken after a couple days.
 About ten days later, tiny flies should emerge from the banana.
 If the decomposing banana is not grossing your family out, you can observe how this generation of flies mates and lays eggs, repeating the life cycle.

 Fruit flies are insects, and like all insects, they go through distinct live stages.
 The fruit flies you captured laid eggs, and those white wiggly maggots you observed are the second stage of fruit fly development, called larvae, just like caterpillars are the larval stage of butterflies and moths.
 Those little specks were the third stage in the fruit fly life cycle, called pupae.
 The specks darkened as the flies’ legs, wings, and heads developed.

 Repeat the experiment putting jars at different temperatures.
 How does this affect the fruit fly behavior?
 Research some genetics experiments done with flies.
 You can even order fruit fly kits at some online science stores.